Gwiz65/BetterMapServer/README.md

   - extract bettermapserver-x.x.zip into Wurm Unlimited Server directory

 - **BetterMapServer Features**
-  - Creates a serverpack to be sent to client for use with BetterMap
+  - Creates a serverpack to be sent to client for use with BetterMap client mod
   - Has three settings in config file that control what information is sent to the clients:

     | Setting | Default |